OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 You also need the following:

 - A Microsoft 365 account.
-You can join the [Microsoft 365 developer program](https://aka.ms/devprogramsignup) that includes a renewable 90 day subscription to Microsoft 365 that includes Office apps.
+You can join the [Microsoft 365 developer program](https://aka.ms/devprogramsignup) that provides a renewable 90-day Microsoft 365 subscription that includes Office apps.
 - A Microsoft Azure Tenant.
 A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).

 ## The Cell analyzer VSTO Add-in